jamesinjapan/github-user-page/_posts/2018-06-03-making-javascript-calculator.md

 Wrapping up
 -----------

 So there it is, a functioning calculator made from scratch in HTML, CSS and Javascript.
-I hope you like what you see and remember to keep working on small projects to build your experience.
+I hope you like what you see and remember to keep working on small projects to build your experience.g